elastic/elasticsearch-py/CONTRIBUTING.md

 approaches to fixing a problem and it is important to find the best approach before writing too much code.

+## Running Integration Tests

+Integration tests are run against a live Elasticsearch instance in Docker.

+Run the full integration test suite via `$ .ci/run-tests`.

+There are several environment variables that control integration tests:

+- `PYTHON_VERSION`: Version of Python to use, defaults to `3.9`
+- `PYTHON_CONNECTION_CLASS`: Connection class to use, defaults to `Urllib3HttpConnection`
+- `STACK_VERSION`: Version of Elasticsearch to use.
+These should be the same as tags of `docker.elastic.co/elasticsearch/elasticsearch` such as `8.0.0-SNAPSHOT`, `7.x-SNAPSHOT`, etc. Defaults to the same `*-SNAPSHOT` version as the branch.
+- `TEST_SUITE`: Determines how to configure Elasticsearch either by running without any non-free features or by beginning a Platinum license.
+Possible options are `free` and `platinum`.
+Defaults to `free` as there are fewer test cases.

 ## API Code Generation

 All the API methods (any method in `elasticsearch.client` classes decorated